nicongamu/Gpt3-sexbot-discord/README.md

+## ⚠️ Warning

+GPT has the ability to generate text responses on a wide range of topics.
+However, due to the nature of the content that it can generate, it may not be appropriate for **minors**.

 # Discord GPT-3 Bot

 This bot uses OpenAI's GPT-3 to generate responses based on prompts from a JSON file and interacts with users on Discord.